 And because the QSEHRA reimburses employees for out-of-pocket medical expenses, they can use employer funds to pay for copays, deductibles, contact lenses, and other items.

-With these additional expenses available for reimbursement, participants in personalized benefits solutions like the QSEHRA use an average 87 percent of their available monthly allowance.
+With these additional expenses available for reimbursement, participants in personalized benefits solutions like the QSEHRA use an average 87% of their available monthly allowance.

 3. Less complexity for you